 Buy organic wine for your guests and enjoy the revelry while nature benefits.
 Get a discount on wine, spirits, champagne, beer and soft drinks from our partner Vinceremos.

 Source your food from Big Barn, which aims to reconnect people with local, seasonal and organic food production - and ask your caterer to do the same.
 Invite guests to bring their own contributions to the meal - this can help keep costs down too.
 Hire crockery and glasses to avoid disposables, and recycle whatever you can, including bottles and cans.

 Ask your cake-maker or local baker to use organic ingredients.
 Don't have a sweet tooth?
 How about something different like an organic cheese board with local fruit instead?

 Find a venue close to home to cut down on transport.
 Make a statement by turning up to your wedding in an electric car or horse-drawn carriage - or walk, or even cycle.
 If you don't have the ceremony and reception at the same venue, encourage guests to share rides to the reception or provide a coach or bus.
 If possible, include public transport details in your invites, to encourage guests to consider leaving the car at home - and enjoy a few drinks.

 Biodegradable confetti is now easily available in the shops.
 How about asking guests to throw birdseed instead of confetti, so the birds get a treat?

 Think about romantic destinations you can visit, including the UK, that won't clock up the air miles.
 There's a fantastic range of places you can visit by sea and train - including USA, Egypt, Australia, Italy and Thailand.
 See Seat61 to find out how to make your journey part of the adventure.
-Need advice on guilt-free trips overseas?
-Check out Tourism Concern.
-For a comprehensive range of organic accommodation in the UK and worldwide, try Organic holidays.
+Check out more ideas for green holidays.